Washington Global Health Fund

 - BURN Design Lab, a nonprofit based on Vashon Island, creates customized biomass stove solutions to meet the cooking needs of the developing world.
 Cooking with charcoal is a major cause of indoor air pollution, deforestation and a daily expense for families living in the developing world.
 WGHF awarded Burn $120,000 to design and manufacture a low-cost, high-efficiency cook stove for Kenya.
 The grant will support five positions on Vashon Island.

 - PRONTO International, a nonprofit located in Seattle, has developed the PRONTOPack™ for training medical staff in low-resources settings in obstetric emergency.
 The PRONTOPack™ includes supplies, training curriculum and an instructional DVD to help guide the simulation training.
 WGHF is providing $50,000 in grant funding to support the first paid staff and manufacture 100 PRONTOPacks™.
-PRONTO International will launch their product at the Women Deliver conference in May 2013.
+PRONTO International launched their product at the Women Deliver Conference in May 2013.